Milada Horáková

+Milada Horáková (born Králová, 25 December 1901 – 27 June 1950) was a Czech politician and a member of the underground resistance movement against Nazi Germany and then against the Communist Party of Czechoslovakia.
+She was focused on preserving democratic institutions and women's rights.

-She was executed at Prague's Pankrác Prison using a primitive variant of execution by hanging.
-She died after being strangled for more than 13 minutes.
-Her remains were never found.
+She was convicted by the Communist Party of Czechoslovakia on fabricated charges of conspiracy and treason and executed at Pankrác Prison in Prague in a judicial murder using a primitive variant of capital punishment by hanging with slow strangling; she was strangled for more than 13 minutes.
+She was cremated but her remains were never found.

 Her conviction was annulled in 1968.
-She was fully rehabilitated in the 1990s and posthumously received the Order of Tomáš Garrigue Masaryk (1st Class) and Order of the White Double Cross (1st Class).
+She underwent political rehabilitation in the 1990s and posthumously received the Order of Tomáš Garrigue Masaryk (1st Class) and Order of the White Double Cross (1st Class).
+In September 2008, Ludmila Brožová-Polednová, the sole surviving member of the team that led to the execution of Horáková, was sentenced to prison.

 Early life

-Dr Horáková was born Milada Králová in Prague.
-At the age of 17, in the last year of the First World War, she was expelled from school for participating in an anti-war demonstration.
+Horáková was born Milada Králová in Prague.
+At the age of 17, in the last year of the World War I, she was expelled from school for participating in an anti-war demonstration.
 She completed her secondary education in the newly formed Czechoslovakia and studied law at Charles University, graduating in 1926.
 Her early political life was influenced by senator Františka Plamínková, the Women's National Council founder.

 Horáková married her husband Bohuslav Horák in 1927.
 Their daughter, Jana, was born in 1933.

 From 1927 to 1940, she was employed in the social welfare department of the Prague city authority.
 In addition to focusing on social justice issues, Horáková became a prominent campaigner for the equal status of women.
 She was also active in the Czechoslovak Red Cross.
-In 1929 she joined the Czechoslovak National Social Party which, despite the similarity in names, was a strong opponent of German National Socialism.
+In 1929, she joined the Czech National Social Party which, despite the similarity in names, was a strong opponent of Nazism.

 Wartime resistance

-After the German occupation of Czechoslovakia in 1939, Horáková became active in the underground resistance movement.
+During the Occupation of Czechoslovakia (1938–1945), Horáková was active in the underground resistance movement.
 Together with her husband, she was arrested and interrogated by the Gestapo in 1940, in her case because of her pre-war political activity.
-She was sent to the concentration camp at Terezín and then to various prisons in Germany.
+She was sent to the ghetto at Terezín and then to various prisons in Germany.

-In the summer of 1944, Horáková appeared before a court in Dresden.
-Although the prosecution demanded the death penalty, she was sentenced to 8 years imprisonment.
-She was released from detention in Bavaria in April 1945 by advancing United States forces in the closing stages of the Second World War.
+In the summer of 1944, Horáková was sentenced to 8 years imprisonment in Bavaria.
+She was released in April 1945 by advancing United States forces near the end of World War II.